-On our tracking tours, we are observing bear habitat we don't normally get to see on our bear-viewing tours.
-You guide will take you over to our vehicles opposite the lodge.
-You will be taken on a slow drive down the old forestry road looking for bear sign.
+On our educational tracking tours, you get the chance to observe bear habitat that we don't normally get to see on our bear-viewing tours.
+Your guide will take you by boat over to our 4x4 vehicles opposite the lodge.
+You will then be taken on a slow drive down the old forestry road looking for bear sign.
 Bear signs can include day beds, bear trails, "rub" trees and tracks.
-The object of tracking is not to see a bear.
+The object of tracking is not to see a bear due to obvious safety related issues (and our guides will always make the final safety call before heading down a bear path).
 You will make short walks from the vehicle to look for bear signs.
+The tracking tour gives a rare insight into the unseen habits of the Glendale grizzlies.
 The fact that we are driving a vehicle and in a group of three or more people means that we are unlikely to witness a bear sighting.
-The tracking tour gives a rare insight into the unseen habits of the Glendale grizzlies.

 Fitness Level: Low - moderate, walking distances are very short (not more than 80 - 100 meters from the vehicle).
 The terrain is uneven in some places.
 You will need: Rubber boots for transferring from boat to vehicle, life vest, hiking or trekking boots (or keep the rubber boots on), warm clothing and rain gear if the weather is cool or unsettled.

 On this trip we will spend the day exploring the Broughton Archipelago which is situated near the lower end of Knight Inlet.
 One of the stops may be at Echo Bay which is located on the western side of Gilford Island and is home to a colourful array of local personalities, one of whom is Billy Proctor.
 He has lived on the west coast for over 65 years and runs a small museum he has opened near his homestead.
 In Billy's museum we will explore hundreds of years of artifacts collected from the beaches of the west coast by Billy himself, as well as many which are continually being donated to the project.
 Another possible, and popular, stop is the First Nation Village of Tsatsisnukwomi (New Vancouver).
 On a visit to the Village you will get to tour the community Big House and learn about the history and culture of the Tsatsisnukwomi and the Da' naxda' xw Awaetlala First Nation whose traditional territory includes Glendale Cove.
 Along the way you will have lunch at one of the many beautiful, secluded sites we have discovered over the years.
 If time allows and the tides are right we will also explore a hidden waterfall and be able to hike to an enormous cedar tree, 15' across, rumoured to be over 1000 years old.
 As far as wildlife, black bear and eagle sightings are common as well as dolphin and porpoise."